Affiliate links on Android Authority may earn us a commission. Learn more.

 - You’re racing!

-Tips from a long-term user
+SimHub tips from a long-term sim racing dashboard user

 - Keep the dashboard as a tab in your phone/tablet browser so that you don’t have to constantly re-connect when you want to race.